 • or non-ferrous metals.

-Usually, a 0.5l package of concentrate after dilution with water is enough to degrease 20-50m 2 (depending on the degree of dirt).
-It is very important to rinse the structure again with clean water after washing - in order to get rid of any concentrate residue.
-The product is biodegradable and is used in low concentration (3-4%) , so there is no problem when it flows into the sewage system or into the ground.
+Typically, a 0.5-liter container of concentrate, when diluted with water, is sufficient to degrease 20-50 (depending on the degree of soiling).
+It's crucial to rinse the structure with clean water after cleaning to remove any concentrate residue.
+The product is biodegradable and used at low concentrations (3-4%) , so there's no problem with it flowing into the sewer system or onto the ground.

 Application methods: